gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 Kops requires a cluster role and cluster role binding to be set up for the service account for the `Tiller` pod.

-To create the cluster admin role,
+To create the cluster admin role, apply the following resource descriptor:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1